 What to drink: You must drink only clear liquids for breakfast, lunch, and dinner.
-Be sure to drink plenty of liquids throughout the day.
+Be sure to drink plenty of liquids throughout the day, in addition to what is instructed in your bowel prep.
 Liquids you CAN drink include water, black coffee, tea, apple juice, soda pop, club soda, and sports drinks such as Gatorade (avoid red-colored).
 Liquids you can NOT drink include milk, orange/pineapple juice, coffee with cream, and alcohol.

-Taking your "bowel prep": For your procedure we recommend a "split prep", which means you will take one half of the prep the evening before the test, and the other half the day of the test.
-Mix one-half of the Miralax powder (or generic equivalent) with one-64 ounce bottle of chilled Gatorade (if diabetic use Pedialyte) and shake well.
-Drink one 8 ounce glass of this solution every 15 minutes until the 64-ounce bottle is completed.
-After you are done you can ONLY consume clear liquids.
-We recommend drinking 8-16 ounces of clear liquid to help prevent dehydration.
-Do NOT have any solid food until after the colonoscopy is completed.
+Taking your "bowel prep": For your procedure we recommend a "slow split prep", which means you will take three-fourths of the prep the evening before the test, and the other one-fourth the day of the test.
+In the morning you should mix and refrigerate the prep.
+Start taking your prep in the evening @ 5:00 PM.
+Drink 8 ounces every 30 minutes until you have completed three-fourths of the prep.
+This should take your approximately 4-5 hours.
+(If drinking 8 ounces every 30 minutes is too much then slow down to every 45 minutes, though it will take you longer to complete this).
+After you are done we recommend drinking at least 8 ounces of clear liquid to help prevent dehydration.
+Do NOT have any solid food until after the colonoscopy.